AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

   considering real-life practicability.

 <ins> Methods </ins>

+The `DateTime` class has the following key methods:

 - *isBefore*: Determines whether an input DateTime object has a dateTime field that is before that of the current instance.